1. Home

 a.
 Click the M-Files Tab in Word, Excel or PowerPoint and the click Save to M-Files

 II.
-Add files from Microsoft Windows by Right Click
+Add files from Microsoft Windows by Right Click.

 a.
 Select one or more files, right-click and select Add to M-Files

 III.
-Add by copy past
+Add by copy paste.

 a.
 Copy the file you wish to add